katelee168/katelee168.github.io/misc/menstruation.md

 I was told that I was trying to unfairly get a leg up on the other students and that request could not be met.

 I shamelessly carried around an electric heating pad in college and at work.
-I was so mad that the system made everyone pretend that this was normal for so long.
+I was so mad that the system treated this pain as invisible for so long.
-I wanted everyone to know how frequently I was in pain.
+I wanted them everyone to see my pain and confront it.
-I wanted to show them how it ravaged my body.
+I wanted to everyone to know how it reduced me.

 **Your "solutions":**